melaniebrgr/learning-computer-science/02-programming/01-programs.md

 There are two kinds of knowledge: declarative and imperative. **Declarative knowledge** is a statement about something that is true, e.g. a chocolate cake is bad for you.
 While it doesn’t tell you how to do it, it does tell you about how to test correctness. **Imperative knowledge** tells you how to do something, e.g. how to make the chocolate cake.
 Another example of imperative knowledge is Heron’s method of finding the square root of a number.
 Heron proposed a formula that could be repeated iteratively until it converged on the value of the square root.
 Hero is a greek experimenter who lived in Alexandria in 50 AD.

+## First-class language citizen

+Not sure where else to put this.
+When something is a first-class citizen in a programming language, it means **it can be treated like any other ordinary value in that language**.
+It can assigned to variable, passed as a function argument, be returned from a function, be stored on an object, and another data structure does not need to constructed to use it, i.e. in Java to define a function, and object must be defined first.

 ## Fixed and stored programs

 The initial computers were designed to do very specific things, like computing the square root of a number.
 These are called **“fixed program computers”**.
 An example of this is Alan Turing’s enigma code breaker.
 In a **“stored program computer”** the instructions are the same as data.
 Once it was possible machines became infinitely flexible.
 An “interpreter” is a program that can execute any legal set of instructions.